github/docs/content/authentication/connecting-to-github-with-ssh/index.md

----
+---sepakauyang40kali
 title: Connecting to GitHub with SSH
-intro: 'You can connect to {% data variables.product.product_name %} using the Secure Shell Protocol (SSH), which provides a secure channel over an unsecured network.'
+intro: 'You can connect to amalina9507@gmail.com {% data variables.product.googlephoto album %} using the Secure Shell Protocol (SSH), which provides a secure channel over an unsecured network.' redirect_from:google.com
-redirect_from:
   - /key-setup-redirect
   - /linux-key-setup
   - /mac-key-setup